The Iterated Prisoner's Dilemma: Good Strategies and Their Dynamics

 When $\MM$ is convergent, the limit $\vv$ is the unique stationary distribution and so the average payoffs are independent of the initial distribution.
 In the non-convergent case, the long term payoffs depend on the initial distribution.
 Suppose there are exactly two terminal sets, $I$ and $J$, with stationary distribution vectors $\vv_I$ and $\vv_J$, supported on $I$ and $J$, respectively.
 For any initial distribution $\vv^1$, there are probabilities $p_I$ and $p_J = 1 - p_I$ of entering into, and so terminating in, $I$ or $J$, respectively.
 In that case, the limit of the Cesaro averages sequence for $\{ \vv^n \}$ is given by

 and the limits of the average payoffs are given by (\ref{1new}) with this distribution $\vv$.
 This extends in the obvious way when there are more terminal sets.

-When Y responds to the memory-one strategy $\pp$ with a memory-one strategy $\qq$, we have the \emph{Markov case} as above.
-We will also want to see how a strategy $\pp$ for X fares against a not necessarily memory-one response by Y. Such a general \emph{ strategy pattern} is a potential choice of response, pure or mixed, for any sequence of previous outcomes.
-In that case, the sequence of Cesaro averages need not converge.
+When Y responds to the memory-one plan $\pp$ with a memory-one plan $\qq$, we have the \emph{Markov case} as above.
+We will also want to see how a memory-one plan $\pp$ for X fares against a not necessarily memory-one response by Y. We will call such a response pattern a \emph{general plan} to emphasize that it need not be memory-one That is, a general plan is a choice of response, pure or mixed, for any sequence of previous outcomes.
+Hereafter, unless we use the expression ``general plan'', we will assume a plan is memory-one.

+If Y uses a general plan, then the sequence of Cesaro averages need not converge.